 Enhanced Mobility at the Surface of Polymeric and Organic Glasses:

 We study the properties of glasses at the air/glass interface.
 Our studies show that below the glass transition temperature, where the bulk of the material is in an out of equilibrium state, the interfacial dynamics are many orders of magnitude faster that the bulk dynamics.
 As a result a layer close to the interface maintains equilibrium properties.
 We study the dynamics of this layer, its thickness, and its effect on the properties of the underlying glass.
-The interfacial layer can strongly modify properties of amorphous materials in nanometer length scales.
-They also allow one to produce near-equilibrium structures at temperatures well below bulk glass transition temperature, through physical vapor deposition.
+The interfacial layer can strongly modify properties of amorphous materials at nanometer length scales.
+They also allow us to produce near-equilibrium structures at temperatures well below bulk glass transition temperature, through physical vapor deposition.

 Exceptionally Stable Glasses:

 The enhanced mobility of the interfacial layer allows us to produce near equilibrium glasses at temperatures well below the bulk glass transition temperature, Tg, by means of physical vapor deposition (PVD).
 Exceptionally stable glasses are formed when the substrate temperature during PVD is maintained just below the glass transition temperature.
 We study the morphology and the kinetics of PVD films during formation and their relationship to the final properties of the stable glass.
 These studies provide information on mechanisms of rapid aging below Tg and stable glass formation.
 We also investigate exceptional material properties of these glasses and the role of the chemical structure in these properties such as the optical birefringence and mechanical response.